Conservative Maltsev Constraint Satisfaction Problems: The structure of conservative minority algebras

-Finally, it is obvious that $\mathcal{T}$ is reduced, because $[a]_\theta$ is not a leaf in $\mathcal{T}$ if and only if $|[a]_\theta| > 1$ if and only if $[a]_\theta$ has a maximal congruence.
-The last condition guarantees that all vertices of $\mathcal{T}$ that are not leaves have at least two children.
-This finishes the proof of the lemma. \end{proof}
+Finally, it is obvious that $\mathcal{T}$ is reduced, because $[a]_\theta$ is not a leaf in $X$ if and only if $|[a]_\theta| > 1$ if and only if $[a]_\theta$ has a maximal proper congruence, which guarantees that all vertices of $\mathcal{T}$ that are not leaves have at least two children.

+To finish the proof of the lemma, we choose a representative of each isomorphism class among the local algebras $S'$ of $\mathcal{T}'$, collect these representatives in a set of simple algebras $S$, and relabel the entries of the sequences in $T'$ with their counterparts in the algebras among $S$ to produce a tree $T$.
+Now set $\mathcal{T} = (T, \leq, S)$.
+Obviously, $\mathbf{A}_{\mathcal{T}'}$ and $\mathbf{A}_\mathcal{T}$ are isomorphic, but now the simple algebras in $S$ are pairwise nonisomorphic, as desired. \end{proof}

+We now take a moment to discuss the unsurprising limitations of Theorem~\ref{thm:representwithtreealgebras}.
+Its utility is that it gives a recipe for building nonsimple conservative minority algebras from simple conservative minority algebras.
+One might hope that the class of simple conservative minority algebras itself is easy to describe, but this is unfortunately not the case, since any algebra with congruences is quite easy to hide as subalgebra of a simple conservative minority algebra.
+This means that there is a limit to the amount of congruence information that can be stored in a conservative minority tree over a collection of simple algebras, since these simple algebras themselves can possess subalgebras with a richer collection of congruences.

+We make no attempt to understand all of the different ways that a conservative minority algebra can be embedded into a simple conservative minority algebra.
+Rather, we produce a recipe for one such embedding in the proof of the following proposition, which is only included to satisfy the curious reader and is not needed for the main results.